How do you usually receive payment from overseas?

 When you create a PayPal account, the email account you signed up with will be used for sending and/or receiving payment.
 You can also link your bank account with PayPal to take the money you’ve received in it and put it into your local bank account.

-When you want to receive payment, you simply share your PayPal address with the person, and he/she can send you money to your PayPal email address.
-Simple, isn’t it?
+When you want to receive payment, you share your PayPal address with the person, and he/she can send you money to your PayPal email address.
+Simple.

-PayPal also supports a wide range of currencies which makes it easy to use in a worldwide situation.
+PayPal also supports a wide range of currencies, making it easy to use worldwide.

 Users (from many countries) can store money in their PayPal accounts.
 For example, if I send you $100, you can store that money in your PayPal account.
 For making future payments, you can use that $100 directly to make payment.